matt7salomon/matt7salomon.github.io/README.md

 ### Root Cause Analysis:
 Detected and isolated the root-cause of failure in large petrochemical processes from collected sensor data (pressure, temperature, flow, etc.) using advanced data-mining methods.
+> [!NOTE]
+> We submitted three patent applications on this product and all the three were approved.